oroinc/documentation/backend/bundles/platform/UIBundle/client-side/viewport-manager.rst

 ================

 Viewport manager contains a collection of available screen types that can be used on the theme.
-Also responsible for triggering event `viewport:change` through mediator, when change the type of screen.
+It is also responsible for triggering event `viewport:change` through the mediator, when the type of the screen changes.
-Possibility subscribe to event `viewport:change` in view and create a logic based on the viewport changes.
+It is possible to subscribe to event `viewport:change` in view and create a logic based on the viewport changes (for example, :ref:`DOM Relocation View <bundle-docs-commerce-customer-portal-frontend-bundle-dom>`).
-For example |DOM Relocation View| already implemented functionality based by Viewport Manager.

 Screen Map
 ----------